-Co-Founder, Program Director and Licensed Marriage & Family Therapist
+Co-Founder, Program Director , Licensed Marriage & Family Therapist, Registered Play Therapist

 Liz is a Child and Family therapist with over 20 years experience working with children, teens and families.
 As a mother of 2 she is sensitive to the challenges of being a child in this generation as well as raising a cohesive family.
 Liz believes attunement and attachment are at the core of every human connection and she assists each client with ways to nurture that foundation.

 She works with children, adolescents, couples and individuals.
-Her specialties include working with children ages 3 and up with self-regulation, self-esteem and problem solving skills through Play Therapy; helping families navigate separation or divorce challenges; Prepare/Enrich Pre-Marital counseling, PTSD and trauma, survivors of sexual abuse and anxiety and much more.
-Liz also proudly serves as a provider for The Returning Veterans Project, offering pro-bono work.
+Her specialties include working with children ages 3 and up with self-regulation, self-esteem and problem solving skills through Play Therapy; helping families navigate communication, separation or divorce challenges; Prepare/Enrich Pre-Marital counseling, PTSD and trauma, survivors of sexual abuse and anxiety and much more.
+Liz also proudly serves as a provider for The Returning Veterans Project.

 Liz also offers to speak to groups and schools on Mindful Parenting.

-Liz works out of both the Portland and the Newberg location and offers Saturday appointments.
+Liz works out of the Portland location and offers Saturday appointments.